litentry/litentry-parachain/README.md

 ```
 The wasms should be located under `target/release/wbuild/litentry-parachain-runtime/`

-Similarly, use `make build-runtime-litmus` to build the litmus-parachain-runtime.
+Similarly, use `make build-runtime-litmus` and `make build-runtime-rococo` to build the litmus-parachain-runtime and rococo-parachain-runtime, respectively.

 ## launch of local network

+The following steps take rococo-parachain for example, because `sudo` will be removed for litentry-parachain and [was removed](https://github.com/litentry/litentry-parachain/issues/775) for litmus-parachain.
+But generally speaking, lauching a local network works with either of the three chain-settings.

 To start a local network with 2 relaychain nodes and 1 parachain node, there're two ways:

-### 1. use docker images for both polkadot and litentry-parachain (preferred)
+### 1. use docker images for both polkadot and parachain (preferred)
-Take the litentry-parachain for example:
 ```
-make launch-docker-litentry
+make launch-docker-rococo
 ```
 [parachain-launch](https://github.com/open-web3-stack/parachain-launch) will be installed and used to generate chain-specs and docker-compose files.

-The generated files will be under `docker/generated-litentry/`.
+The generated files will be under `docker/generated-rococo/`.

 When finished with the network, run
 ```
-make clean-docker-litentry
+make clean-docker-rococo
 ```
 to stop the processes and tidy things up.

-### 2. use raw binaries for both polkadot and litentry-parachain
+### 2. use raw binaries for both polkadot and parachain

 Only when option 1 doesn't work and you suspect the docker-image went wrong.